JuliaLang/julia/doc/src/manual/environment-variables.md

 ### `JULIA_PKG_SERVER_REGISTRY_PREFERENCE`

 Specifies the preferred registry flavor.
-Currently supported values are `conservative` (the default), which will only publish resources that have been processed, and `eager`, which will closely track the upstream repository, but may not have all resources available.
+Currently supported values are `conservative` (the default), which will only publish resources that have been processed by the storage server (and thereby have a higher probability of being available from the PkgServers), whereas `eager` will publish registries whose resources have not necessarily been processed by the storage servers.
+Users behind restrictive firewalls that do not allow downloading from arbitrary servers should not use the `eager` flavor.

 !!! compat "Julia 1.7"
     This only affects Julia 1.7 and above.